Jump - De IJzervreter (2008)

 Street Kids (2000)

 In 2007 he began his own comic series 'Jump' at Standaard Uitgeverij.
 Cambré does the scripts and pencil work himself, but he leaves the inking duties to Jan van Rooij.
-The series was cancelled by the publisher in 2012.
-In addition, he took over the 'K3' comic from Patriek Roelens in 2009 (scripts Jan Ruysbergh, ink Pol Vierset) and he began a satirical comic about the Belgian King, 'Albert & Co', in Story 2008.
+The series was cancelled by the publisher in 2012, but continued by Strip 2000 shortly afterwards.
+In addition, Cambré took over the 'K3' comic from Patriek Roelens in 2009 (scripts Jan Ruysbergh, ink Pol Vierset) and he began a satirical comic about the Belgian King, 'Albert & Co', in Story 2008.
 The comic was changed to 'Filip & Co' in 2013 after Albert's abdication.